Oly-Stephen/ecommerce-website/readme.md

 # E-commerce API Documentation

 ## Overview

 This document describes the endpoints available in the e-commerce application API.
 The API allows users to manage their accounts, products, orders, carts, comments, and baskets.
+In addition, the basket feature enables multiple users to collaborate by allowing them to share baskets, add products, and update quantities collectively.
+This feature is designed to facilitate group shopping and streamline the collaborative shopping experience.

 ### Base URL
 All endpoints are prefixed with `/api/`.